-To do a search for mental health crisis walk-in centers by county please visit the NCDHHS site here.
+To search for mental health crisis walk-in centers by county, please visit the NCDHHS site here.

 If no walk-in crisis center is available in your county, please go to the nearest Emergency Department.
 If the person in crisis cannot be safely transported to a walk-in crisis center or Emergency Department, please call 911.

 Crisis Text Line: Text HOME to 741741 to be connected with a crisis counselor 24/7.

 Suicide and Crisis Lifeline, 988lifeline.org: Call or text 988 or call 1-800-273-TALK(8255)

 Hope4NC Helpline: to connect North Carolinians to mental health resources: 1-855-587-3463

 National Parent Helpline: providing emotional support and advocacy: 1-855-427-2736

 National Alliance on Mental Illness (NAMI) North Carolina is the state affiliate of NAMI that raises awareness and provides education, advocacy, and support for people affected by mental illness.
 There are additional affiliate chapters across North Carolina.

 Mental Health America (MHA) is the leading community-based nonprofit dedicated to addressing the needs of those living with mental illness and to promoting overall mental health to all.
 MHA has several affiliate chapters across North Carolina.

 Crisis Solutions North Carolina is an initiative of the North Carolina Department of Health and Human Services (NCDHHS) – Division of Mental Health and Development Disabilities and Substance Abuse Services.